-Winners: Hollidaysburg Area Senior High School History Club and the GFWC Hollidaysburg Area Women's Club Project: 62nd PA Civil War Flag Conservation This dedicated group of local high school students and community activists, under the direction of teacher Amy Dodson, took it upon themselves to raise funds and awareness for the conservation of a Civil War flag carried by local troops in the 1860s.
+Winner: Hollidaysburg Area Senior High School History Club Project: 62nd PA Civil War Flag Conservation This dedicated group of local high school students and community activists, under the direction of teacher Amy Turiano, took it upon themselves to raise funds and awareness for the conservation of a Civil War flag carried by local troops in the 1860s.
 The students even hosted a successful Civil War ball in June as a fundraiser.
 This is artifact preservation at its finest.
 Read more.

 III.
 DIRECTOR'S AWARD: This award honors individuals and organizations deserving of special recognition for their outstanding preservation efforts.
 It is through their achievement that others gain a deeper appreciation of historic resources and their value to Blair County’s history, economy, culture, and quality of life.